 For this reason, Blue Diamond is popular among recreational and medicinal users alike.
 Marijuana growers will also love this strain for its fast flowering time and dense, sticky buds.

-So, what do you need to know about Blue Diamond cannabis strain?
+So, what do you need to know about the Blue Diamond cannabis strain?
 Read on to find out.

 What Is the Blue Diamond Strain?

 Blue Diamond is a hybrid strain with a 50/50 indica-sativa split.
 There is some dispute online as to whether its sativa or indica effects are dominant.
-However, in reality, different phenotypes likely allow either side of Blue Diamond’s effects come to the fore.
+However, in reality, different phenotypes likely allow either side of Blue Diamond’s effects to come to the fore.

 What most people can agree on, though, is that Blue Diamond is primarily a relaxing strain.
 Early on in the high, its sativa effects are dominant and bring about a state of euphoria and creativity.

 Users describe Blue Diamond’s smell as earthy and hashy, with hints of sweetness and pine.
-This pungent fragrance is likely thanks to its OG genetics and the famous terpene profile of these popular strains.
+This aromatic fragrance is likely thanks to its OG genetics and the famous terpene profile of these popular strains.

 Although its OG heritage is evident in Blue Diamond’s aroma, its flavor nods to its other parent, Blue Dream.
 The hashy, earthiness of its scent carries through, but there is an accompanying sweetness, much akin to fresh blueberries.

 On the exhale, more grassy notes come through, giving Blue Diamond an extra depth of flavor.
 Its smoke is smooth and unlikely to cause coughing.

 Blue Diamond nugs are small to medium in size, with an almost triangular shape and densely packed buds.